HitenChawda46/HitenChawda46/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently learning React and Angular<br>🎯 Goals: To write a better code which is easy to understand<br>🎲 Fun fact: Aside from being tech nerd ;p I play games too.
+<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently working on React, Next.js and mastering backend in Java(Spring), Express<br>🎯 Goals: To write a better code which is modular, reusable and easy to comprehend<br>🎲 Fun fact: Aside from being tech nerd ;p I play games too.
 Valorant and CSGO</p>

 ###